mbabynames search ✿

 Nylah Elise

-Nylah, meaning "noble and strong", pairs with Elise, meaning "pledged to God".
+Nylah, meaning "winner", pairs with Elise, meaning "pledged to God".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast